PositiveThumbDev/AdventurerGuildGame_ComIT-Course/README.md

 The Admin Link will take you to the Admin page for admin login.
 ![mainMenu](https://github.com/user-attachments/assets/4f45e68d-0d4c-4b65-b4e7-0b0b2cc20da6)

-You can create a user
+You can create a user.

 ![createUser](https://github.com/user-attachments/assets/a3795023-43ae-485c-a9c6-d136c7a078e7)

 and you will be thanked for doing so, there is a similar page for the update and delete pages too